 Everyone has had a Brownie but what about a Blondie?
-These Chocolate Chip Cherry Blondies are moist and so easy to make.
+These Chocolate Chip Cherry Blondies are moist and so easy to make, filled with fresh or frozen cherries and chocolate chips.
 A simple one bowl recipe.
-You won’t be able to stop at one!
+You won’t be able to stop at just one!

-These easy Cherry Blondies are made with one bowl, a whisk and a wooden spoon, fast and simple.
+One of the best things about this easy Cherry Blondie recipes is it is made with only one bowl, a whisk and a wooden spoon, fast and simple.

 How to Make Cherry Blondies

 - Whisk together the dry ingredients, flour, salt and baking powder.